coalio/lpm/README.md

     install: Finds a packages.toml file and installs all modules in it.
         --recursive [-r]: Installs all packages.toml files recursively, starting at the current directory.

-    add <package_name>: Installs a package
+    list: Lists all installed packages.
-        --global [-g]: Install package globally.
-Only available for compiled packages.
+        --global [-g]: Lists all globally installed packages.

-        --version: Install specific version of this package.
-        --lua-version=<lua-version>: Installs the latest version of this package compliant with this lua version.
+    purge: Purges all packages installed by LPM for the current project.
+        --recursive [-r]: Purges all packages recursively, starting at current directory.

-    remove <package_name>: Removes a package
+    remove <package_name>: Removes a package.
         --global [-g]: Removes package globally.
-Only available for compiled packages.
-        --version: Removes specific version of this package.

-    audit: Checks the integrity of all installed packages in the current directory.
-        --recursive [-r]: Does the above but recursively, starting at current directory.
+    repository <action>: Manages repositories.
+        add <repository>: Adds a repository
+        remove <repository>: Removes a repository
+        list: Lists all available repositories
+        update: Updates all repositories

+    run <package_name | path/to/package>: Runs a package's entry point, if runnable.
+        --lua-version <lua-version>: Runs the package for this lua version.
+                                     Cant be used if path/to/package is specified.

+    search <package_name>: Searches for a package in all available repositories.

-    show <package_name>: Displays information about a package --global [-g]: Displays information about a package globally.
-Only available for compiled packages.
+    show <package_name>: Displays information about a package.
+        --global [-g]: Displays information about a package globally.
         --version: Displays information about a specific version of this package.

-    purge: Uninstalls all lua_modules
-        --recursive [-r]: Uninstalls all lua_modules recursively, starting at current directory.
+    update <package_name>: Updates a package.
+        --global [-g]: Updates package globally.
 ```